tinwer-group/mahtanar/README.md

 #### Prerequisites:

-- Mahtanar board (WiFi or Ethernet models)
+- Mahtanar board (WiFi or Ethernet model)
 - CN105 connector cable
 - ESPHome installed and running on your network
 - Home Assistant configured with ESPHome integration